 You can read the full report here:

-In August 2016 we were awarded money from the Scottish Land Fund and the Scottish Government’s Rural Housing Fund to begin feasibility work on community housing in Moniaive.
-We commissioned Dumfries & Galloway Small Communities Housing Trust to carry out a Housing Needs & Demands Survey, and an Architect to draw up initial plans for conversion of one of the long-empty properties in the village.
+In August 2016 we were awarded money from the Scottish Land Fund and the Scottish Government’s Rural Housing Fund to carry out feasibility work on community housing in Moniaive.
+We commissioned Dumfries & Galloway Small Communities Housing Trust to carry out a Housing Needs & Demands Survey.
+You can read the results of that Survey here:

 The Feasibility work then identified suitable properties for consideration, from several that were long-term unoccupied.
 For our first project, we would like to focus on the housing needs of older members of our community, and have identified an opportunity to convert an existing property into a fully-accessible two-bedroom unit.
 We commissioned an Architect to draw up initial plans for conversion.
 In late 2017 we tendered for the works.